apike/allenpike.com/_posts/2023-11-28-have-a-research-question.md

 Not only did my little research project level up how I manage my own time, improve my understanding of how to support others, help me avoid the misery of building an unprofitable todo app, and [give me something to write about](https://allenpike.com/2023/how-leaders-manage-time-attention-tasks), it led to me connecting with 25 people that I respect.
 While it was nominally a research project about productivity, in retrospect the connections with interesting people were even more worthwhile than what I learned.

-For years, I chronically under-estimated how worthwhile it is to also contact a handful of people you respect with a question.
+Most people under-estimate how worthwhile it is to contact a handful of people you respect with a question.
 Of course, [books are the classic way to immerse yourself in a topic](https://allenpike.com/2021/books-are-a-seed), but there are a lot of topics that are niche enough – or current enough – that the only way you’ll fully understand it is talking to people.
 “What is working at Stripe like?”
 “Where do the best engineering managers look for jobs nowadays?”
-“How does your team iterate LLM prompts without breaking things in production?”
+“How does your team iterate LLM prompts and chains without breaking things?”

 Not only will talking to others help you rapidly learn about a topic, you’ll often be asked questions in turn – questions you’ll be well prepared to answer because you’ve been researching this very topic!
-Talking to smart people about interesting questions is fundamentally awesome, and a huge side perk of all this.
+That is, you'll be talking to smart people about interesting questions.
+Awesomeness achieved.

 Of course, reaching out to people can also be a bit uncomfortable.
 At first, I suffered great hesitation when I considered emailing somebody about my little question.
-Even after I got a response or a chance to talk, I often wouldn’t systematically take notes, or remember to ask if my interviewee knew anybody else who might want to chat about the topic.
+Even after I got a response or a chance to talk, I often wouldn’t systematically take notes, or remember to ask my interviewee if they knew anybody else who might want to chat about the topic.
 Even then, if I did take good notes, I often wouldn’t turn those notes into a coherent doc or article I could share with anybody else.

 But as with anything, practice makes progress.
 You build the muscles you use.

 So consider it.
-Your question can be personal – “What kind of company would I enjoy working at?”.
-It can be as serious as [Patrick Collison’s collection of “interesting questions” of humanity-level import](https://patrickcollison.com/questions), or as trivial as [The Pudding’s investigation into how K-Pop group composition has changed over time](https://pudding.cool/2020/10/kpop/)” .
+Your question can be personal – “What kind of company would I enjoy working at?”
+It can be as serious as [Patrick Collison’s collection of “interesting questions” of humanity-level import](https://patrickcollison.com/questions), or as trivial as [The Pudding’s investigation into how K-Pop group composition has changed over time](https://pudding.cool/2020/10/kpop/)”.

 The point is to build a habit of sometimes diving deep.
 Picking a research question that might motivate you to read, meet new people, write about what you learned, or even just go overboard about something for the pure joy about it.